GAM-team/GAM/README.md

 Downloads
 ---------
-You can download current GAM from the [GitHub Releases][github releases] page.
+You can download current GAM from the [GitHub Releases] page.

 Documentation
 ------------------
-The GAM documentation is currently hosted in the [GitHub Wiki][github wiki]
+The GAM documentation is currently hosted in the [GitHub Wiki]

 Mailing List / Discussion group
 -------------------------------
-The GAM mailing list / discussion group is hosted on [google groups].
+The GAM mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.

 Source Repository
 -----------------

-The official GAM source repository is on [GitHub][github].
+The official GAM source repository is on [GitHub].

 Author
 ------